Assisted-Mindfulness/naive-bayes/README.md

 [![Tests](https://github.com/Assisted-Mindfulness/naive-bayes/actions/workflows/phpunit.yml/badge.svg)](https://github.com/Assisted-Mindfulness/naive-bayes/actions/workflows/phpunit.yml)

-Naive Bayes works by looking at a training set and making a guess based on that set.
+This PHP package for Naive Bayes works by looking at a training set and making a guess based on that set.
  It uses simple statistics and a bit of math to calculate the result.

 ## What can I use this for?